megabytesme/MineLights/README.md

 2. **Download Fabric API**: [Fabric API](https://www.curseforge.com/minecraft/mc-mods/irisshaders)
 3. **Download MineLights**: MineLights Release (TBD)
 4. **Place the downloaded files** in your Minecraft `mods` folder.
+5. **Install MineLights helper** application.

 ## Usage

 1. **Launch Minecraft** with the Fabric profile.
+2. **Launch MineLights helper** application.
-2. **Ensure third-party RGB integrations are enabled** in whichever software you use!
+3. **Ensure third-party RGB integrations are enabled** in whichever software you use!
-3. **Enjoy synchronized RGB lighting** while you play!
+4. **Enjoy synchronized RGB lighting** while you play!

 ## Roadmap

-- **Windows Dynamic Lighting**: Integration with Windows Dynamic Lighting is in development and will be available in future updates (hopefully this becomes the final standard someday 😂).
+- **Support Windows Dynamic Lighting**: Integration with Windows Dynamic Lighting is in development and will be available in future updates (hopefully this becomes the final standard someday 😂).
+- **Update Corsair iCue SDK from V3 to V4**: Currently using [iCue SDK 3.0.464](https://github.com/CorsairOfficial/cue-sdk/releases/tag/v3.0.464) (latest v3 release) since V4 is not as fully documented as I'd like it to be.
+Also, V3 supports everything currently.

 ## Contributing